zainabaltahoo/website/content/en/courses/350/blog-project/_index.md

 ---
 # Page title
-title: ISOM 350 - Business Application Development
+title: The Blog Project

 # Title for the menu link if you wish to use a shorter link title, otherwise remove this option.
-linktitle: Overview
+linktitle: The Blog Project

 # Page summary for search engines.
 summary: Second programming course for MIS majors utilizing Python to build data-driven business applications.